-- People invest so they can make returns on their money.
+- People invest for the opportunity to generate greater returns on their money.

-- Investing is a great way to save for a down payment on a house, a dream vacation, or retirement.
+- Investing is an alternate way to save for a down payment on a house, a dream vacation, or retirement.

 Keep in mind, past performance of the stock market doesn’t guarantee it will continue to perform this way in the future.

 There is no hard and fast rule of how much you should invest in the stock market.
 A good goal is to invest 5%-10% of your monthly income.
 However, this shouldn’t get in the way of any monthly expenses you have.